-Trump proposes $100 billion in new tariffs on Chinese goods
+China vows to fight US ‘at any cost’ as trade spat worsens

 Earlier in the week, Beijing announced separate import duties on $3 billion of U.S. goods in response to the Trump administration’s duties on all steel and aluminum imports, including from China.

 U.S. officials have sought to downplay the threat of a broader trade dispute, saying a negotiated outcome is still possible.
 But economists warn that the tit-for-tat moves bear the hallmarks of a classic trade rift that could escalate.
-And already, tensions between the world’s two biggest economies have rattled global stock markets.
+And already, the tensions have rattled global stock markets.

 U.S. Trade Representative Robert Lighthizer called China’s move “unjustified” and said Trump’s proposal was an “appropriate response to China’s recent threat of new tariffs.”